 A stock split does not increase the value of equity, nor does it impact any single account.
-If not in this way, how does a stock split impact a company?
+How does a stock split impact a company if not in this way?
 Is it good or bad?

-A stock split is generally perceived as good news because it is indicative that the company’s management wants to increase the number of shares as the company is expanding.
-This expansion has the potential for generating greater returns, which is in favor of all the stakeholders of the company.
+A stock split is generally perceived as good news because it is indicative that the company’s management wants to increase the number of shares as the company expands.
+This expansion has the potential for generating greater returns, which is in favor of all the company’s stakeholders.
 Typically, the market value per share increases after a stock split.

 Additionally, the liquidity of the stock increases.
-This is because when the par value reduces, the market value follows suit.
-Buyers will be more willing to purchase the share at this lowered price, compared to the price prior to the stock split, thus increasing the liquidity of the company’s shares.
+When the par value reduces, the market value follows suit.
+Buyers will be more willing to purchase the share at this lowered price than the price prior to the stock split, thus increasing the liquidity of the company’s shares.

 A stock split is a major decision that may impact the Earnings per Share (EPS).
 However, existing investors will not be affected by this since the number of shares they hold will increase, thus having no impact on their income from investing in the company’s shares.

-A stock split involves additional tasks like altering the Statement of Equity and updating the holdings of each investor.
+A stock split involves additional tasks like altering the Statement of Equity and updating each investor’s holdings.
 This may cost money and the time of the company’s management.
-To avoid this, opt for a cap table service that can automate these tasks and make the process of a stock split very easy from an operational viewpoint.
+To avoid this, opt for a cap table service that can automate these tasks and make the stock split process very easy from an operational viewpoint.
 Click here to read the advantages of a cap table.